Asing1001/asing1001.github.io/source/_posts/vim-cheat-sheet.md

 - `!` will excute bash in vim
 - `%` is current file in vim
 - `diff` with `-` will read content from stdin

+### Navigation

+- w
+- e
+- b

+### Block & Paragraph

+- {} - goto blank line
+- () - goto ()
+- [] - goto []
+- [{ or }] - goto start/end of block

+### Window

+- H
+  - Top of window
+- L
+  - Last of window
+- M
+  - Middle of window

+### File

+- gg
+  - Start
+- G
+  - end of file

+### Scroll

+- zt
+  - scroll current line to top
+- zb
+  - scroll current line to bottom
+- zz
+  - scroll current line to middle

+### Search char in single line (keep mode)

+- f/F
+  - find char, forward/backward
+  - `abcABCabc`, `fC` to find middle C
+- t/T
+  - Go to previous char before the char, forward/backward
+  - `foo.bar<>` , go to r by `t<`
+- ;
+  - Repeat t/T/f/F
+- ,
+  - Reverse t/T/f/F

+### Search in file

+- /
+  - Search forward
+- ?
+  - Search backward
+- n and N
+  - next and previous
+- *, #
+  - search next/previous current word

+### Edit

+- insert line before/after the current line
+  - o, O
+- join two line (keep mode)
+  - j
+- yank (copy) the current line
+  - yy, Y
+- Cut and change to insert mode
+  - c
+    - Change
+  - s
+    - substitute
+  - C
+    - Cut to end of line
+  - S
+    - Delete line and go to insert mode
+- delete
+  - d(keep mode)
+    - `d3j` or `3dd`
+  - x and X
+    - delete and backspace
+- replace
+  - r
+- repeat action
+  - .
+- Macro
+  - q + a~z
+    - record macro to key in a~z
+  - normal mode + q to quit recording
+  - @ + a~z to excute macro
+- Bookmark
+  - m + a~z
+    - bookmark current location to a~z
+  - ` + a~z
+    - go to a~z bookmark
+- clipboard register key
+  - " + a~z
+    - Specify which register to use on the following command
+    - `0` is default clipboard for `y`(yank)
+    - `"` is default clipboard for others
+    - e.g. `"adw` : delete the and save it to register `a`
+    - e.g. `"0p` : paste from last yank
+    - e.g. to copy `foo` and replace `bar` with it, `yw` then `fbardw"0p`

+## Concept

+- There are three dimention in vim
+  - window, file, project
+- Use vim like your mouse
+  - e.g. delete Bar in fooBarBeBaz, `fBdfe`

 ## Useful vim command combination list